filecoin-project/venus/README.md

 | `FIL_USE_SMALL_SECTORS` | Seal all sector data, as the proofs system only ever seals the first 127 bytes at the moment.  |
 | `GO_FILECOIN_LOG_LEVEL` | This sets the log level for stdout.                                                            |

 ## Contributing

 We ❤️ all our contributors; this project wouldn’t be what it is without you!
 If you want to help out, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Community

-Here are a few places to get help and hang out with the Filecoin community:
+Here are a few places to get help and connect with the Filecoin community:
 - [Documentation Wiki](https://github.com/filecoin-project/go-filecoin/wiki) — for tutorials, troubleshooting, and FAQs
-- [Filecoin Dev on Matrix/Riot](https://riot.im/app/#/room/#fil-dev:matrix.org) — for live support and hacking with others
+- Matrix/Riot: [#fil-dev on matrix.org](https://riot.im/app/#/room/#fil-dev:matrix.org) - for live help and some dev discussions
-- [Discussion forum](https://filecoin1.trydiscourse.com/) - for talking about design decisions, use cases, implementation advice, and longer-running conversations
+- [Filecoin Community Forum](https://filecoin1.trydiscourse.com/) - for talking about design decisions, use cases, implementation advice, and longer-running conversations
 - [GitHub issues](https://github.com/filecoin-project/go-filecoin/issues) - for now, use only to report bugs, and view or contribute to ongoing development.
 PRs welcome!
 Please see [our contributing guidelines](CONTRIBUTING.md).

+Looking for even more?
+See the full rundown at [filecoin-project/community](https://github.com/filecoin-project/community).

 #